gchq/sleeper/docs/usage/tables.md

 ## Add/edit a table

 Scripts can be used to add, rename and delete tables in a Sleeper instance.
-Work has begun on a REST API to interact with a Sleeper instance, currently only add table is supported.
-See '### Add table' below for more details.
+Adding a table is also supported over the optional [REST API](../rest-api/README.md); more endpoints will follow.

 If using the scripts, creating a new table will consist of the following steps: